AntonUrfels/jekyll-test/module_documentation/05_respondent.markdown

 8.  **harvest_year** (s): select the year in which the crop was harvested.

+{: .note }
-<div class = "alert">The entire “Respondent” section has been designed to fit in one page during data collection using phones or tablets.
-The “field-list” appearance has been used to get the desired user interface. </div>
+The entire “Respondent” section has been designed to fit in one page during data collection using phones or tablets.
+The “field-list” appearance has been used to get the desired user interface.